Best Forex Broker in Pakistan (2026) Best Forex Broker in Pakistan (2026)

 6. Fusion Markets

-Fusion Markets is not as well known in Pakistan as XM or Exness, but for experienced, cost-conscious traders it is difficult to beat on pure transaction cost.
+Fusion Markets is not as well known in Pakistan as XM or Exness, but for active, cost-conscious traders it is highly competitive on pure transaction cost.
 The $2.25/side commission on a standard lot is the lowest among the brokers in this list.

 7. AvaTrade

-AvaTrade’s multi-regulator presence is genuinely impressive.
+AvaTrade’s multi-regulator presence is extensive.
 It holds licenses from the Central Bank of Ireland, ASIC, Japan’s FSA, FSCA, Abu Dhabi’s ADGM, and the BVI FSC simultaneously.
 This kind of oversight footprint makes it one of the more accountable choices for traders who prioritize regulatory standing over cost.

 Full details: FX Recap AvaTrade Review